aptos-labs/move-vscode-extension/README.md

 * Add "item is private" clarification to the "unresolved reference" diagnostic.
 * Unused imports (with quickfix).
 * Global auto-completion (auto-import).

+## Contributing
+We welcome feedback, bug reports, and contributions from the community!

+If you run into a bug, usability issue, or have a feature request, please don’t hesitate to [open an issue](../../issues).
+This will help us improve the experience for everyone.

+That said, this project is still in its early stages, and many parts of it are evolving quickly.
+If you're planning to work on a larger change or feature, we encourage you to start a discussion or open an issue first.
+This helps ensure alignment and avoid unnecessary rework.

 ## Acknowledgements
 This project is inspired by [rust-analyzer](https://github.com/rust-lang/rust-analyzer).